School Profile Description

-The school is in its first year of operating on a traditional track calendar which serves pre-kindergarten through sixth grade students.
+The school operates on a traditional track calendar which serves pre-kindergarten through sixth grade students.
 Miramonte is a school-wide Title 1 program school.
 Classrooms are organized according to the guidelines contained in the Master Plan for English Learners that take into consideration the language proficiencies of each student.
-Our instructional programs reflect the California Department of Education Curricular Frameworks and California Standards.
-Our school is focused on the LAUSDTeaching and Learning Framework.
+Our instructional programs reflect the California Common Core Standards (CCCS).
+Our school is focused on the LAUSD Teaching and Learning Framework.

-Miramonte’s kindergarten through 6th grade programs service 1,396 students, of which 98% are Hispanic and 2% African-American.
-56% of the students are English Language Learners and about 1% of the students are considered migrant students.
+Miramonte’s kindergarten through 6th grade programs service 920 students, of which 98% are Hispanic and 2% African-American.
+51% of the students are English Language Learners and about 1% of the students are considered migrant students.
 100% of our students receive free/reduced price meals under the Federal School Lunch program.
 The School Readiness Language Development Program (pre-kindergarten) services 60 additional students on our school campus.
-Miramonte is part of the Fremont Family of schools.
+Miramonte is part Educational Service Center South of Schools.

 Parents and community members have many opportunities to be involved and participate in the decision making process through regularly scheduled School Site Council (SSC), Compensatory Education Advisory Council (CEAC), and English Learner Advisory Council (ELAC).
-There are additional opportunities for parental involvement through the school volunteer program, parenting classes provided by EL NIDO, parent education workshops that include math and literacy strategies, citizenship classes, a women’s support group, Planned Parenthood Classes and nutritional classes.
+There are additional opportunities for parental involvement through the school volunteer program, parent education workshops that include math and literacy strategies, citizenship classes, nutrition classes.
 Miramonte boasts a strong relationship with First Five of Los Angeles- Los Angeles Education Partnership (LAEP) through the sponsorship of a child care room for parents who attend functions in the Parent Center.
-Additional opportunities to attend trainings on the Miramonte School campus are offered through the Parent Institute for Quality Education (PIQE) and the Latino Family Literacy Project.
-PIQE offers specific training to parents on how to prepare their children for college.
-Also, MALDEF will provide a 12 week program to promote parent involvement and college bound ready.
-Also, last year our parent volunteers implemented a Safety Valet Drop Off Zone for students in which all parents are welcomed to participate in assuring students are dropped off safely in the morning.
+Additional opportunities to attend trainings on the Miramonte School campus are offered through teacher sponsored workshops in CCCS and technology.
+Safety Valet Drop Off Zone for students in which all parents are welcomed to participate in assuring students are dropped off safely in the morning.

 Miramonte requires parents to attend two formal parent-teacher conferences where they receive face-to-face progress reports from the teacher and have the opportunity to review Language Arts assessment and mathematics periodic assessment data.
 Parents are encouraged to request conferences any time they see the need and to make unannounced visitations to their child’s classroom.

-The main structure for governance at Miramonte is through the School Site Council that receives regular input from the Compensatory Advisory Council, English Learners Advisory Council, Instructional Team, the Gifted and Talented Parent group, the Special Education COST Team, the GSAT team from the Academic English Mastery Program and a number of other committees for a host of seasonal events.
+The main structure for governance at Miramonte is through the School Site Council that receives regular input from the Compensatory Advisory Council, English Learners Advisory Council, Instructional Team, the Gifted and Talented Parent group, the Special Education COST Team, and a number of other committees for other events.

-Other significant instructional and intervention programs include Extended Year School for Special Education Students, RTI2 Intervention Program (locally designed), Intersession classes for Far Below & Below Basic students, Migrant Education Program, Emergency Immigrant Education Program, Art Enrichment through the Arts Program and Beyond the Bell Art Education’s traveling enrichment teachers, Kindergarten Academy (provided by the Los Angeles First Five arm of the Los Angeles Education Partnership), small group tutoring funded through Title III and QEIA funds, Beyond the Bell’s Ready Set Go, Youth Services and Youth Development Services after school programs, and additional field trips sponsored by Metro Transit, local Universities, and local museums.
-School wide annual events include a Read Across America month, our Annual CST Academic Achievement Ceremony, Black History celebrations that include a museum, attendance contests, an annual spelling bee, Family Literacy Night, Math Family Night, recognitions for academic achievement and citizenship, and Student of the Month Award presentations.
-Our child authored book campaign is showcased during Open House week.
+Other significant instructional and intervention programs include Extended Year School for Special Education Students, RTI2 Intervention Program (locally designed), Intervention classes for struggling students, Migrant Education Program, Emergency Immigrant Education Program, Art Enrichment through the Arts Program and Beyond the Bell Art Education’s traveling enrichment teachers, Kindergarten Academy (provided by the Los Angeles First Five arm of the Los Angeles Education Partnership), small group tutoring funded through Title III and QEIA funds, Beyond the Bell’s Ready Set Go, Youth Services and Youth Development Services after school programs, and additional field trips to local Universities, and local museums.
+School wide annual events include a Read Across America month, attendance contests, Family Literacy Night and Math Family Night.
 In collaboration with the District Attorney’s office, Miramonte has the Abolish Chronic Truancy (ACT) Program to address chronic attendance problems.
 In addition, Miramonte has an Attendance Motivation Program to reward and acknowledge students for good attendance.
 We have also implemented a Schoolwide Discipline Program in order to improve student behavior.
-The Schoolwide Discipline Program includes the Owl Buck Program which rewards students and/or classes that are exhibiting exemplary behavior.
-We have created a Student Council, which is comprised of elected students from each track who serve as leaders of the school and set examples for the students.
-They are involved in school and community activities throughout the school year.
+The Schoolwide Discipline Program includes the Owl Buck Program which rewards students and/or classes that are exhibiting exemplary.